gs6651/SecondBrain/CiscoSDWAN.md

 - Where LAN is connected
 - Ranges between 1 -to- 65530 (except 512, reserved for OOBM).
 Depending on hardware or license can support a limited number of service VPNs.
-- E.g., Data users in VPN10, Voice Users in VPN11.
+- E.g., Data users in VPN 10, Voice Users in VPN 11.
 It's a kind of segments in the VeloCloud world.

 #### Transport Side